imgag/ClinCNV/doc/somatic_CNA_analysis.md

 12. In case some particular sample was called incorrectly and you see a large stretch of homozygous deletion (>10MBs), you may point `ClinCNV` to this mistake by providing a parameter guiding a diploid baseline:
 `--guideBaseline chrN:X-Y`
 where chrN:X-Y is the coordinate of this long stretch of homozygous deletion. `ClinCNV` will consider this part as diploid and re-call the sample.
+(Don't forget to specify samples' IDs from step 11).

-13. If you do not want to bother with the interpretation of 2 rounds of possible CNVs (or your tumors are untreated and early stage), you may turn the support of the 2nd round of CNVs off:
+13. If you do not want to bother with the interpretation of 2 rounds of possible CNVs (or your tumor samples are untreated and early stage), you may turn the support of the 2nd round of CNVs off:
 `--notComplexTumor`

 ## WGS